be0vlk/owlculus/README.md

 This page displays the basic case information and allows you to create and view notes, upload/download evidence to the case folder, add users to the case, create entities (more on that below) and update the case status.
 When you first create a case, you will not see the entity tabs so don't worry if your screen looks a little different at first.

 #### Entities
 This is a key part of Owlculus functionality.
-Rather than define the case type when you create it, like we did in the previous version, you now add individual entities to the case.
-For now, the only entity types are `person`, `company`, `domain` and `ip_address`.
-Each entity is its own standalone component and each type comes with predefined templates for note-taking.
+Rather than defining case types upfront, you add individual entities to build your investigation dynamically.
+The system supports flexible entity types including `person`, `company`, `domain`, and `ip_address`, with JSON-based data storage allowing for extensible schemas.

-When you first create an entity, only some of the template will show up.
-After you create it, you can click the "View Details" button to expand it.
-This will show you the full template and allow you to add several additional notes, all conveniently organized by category.

-The app is smart enough to recognize certain relationships between entities and automatically create/link them.
-For example, if you create a person entity for John Doe and add "Jane Doe" as his sister within his notes, a new entity will be created for Jane Doe and automatically linked to John.
-This will be much more robust in the future but try it out!
+**Entity Features:**
+- **Template-Based Notes**: Each entity type comes with predefined, organized note templates
+- **Expandable Views**: Start with essential fields, expand to detailed templates as needed
+- **Rich Text Editing**: TipTap-powered notes with formatting, links, and structure
+- **Smart Relationships**: Automatic entity linking and relationship detection
+- **Cross-Case Visibility**: Entities can be discovered across multiple cases through correlation scanning

+When you create an entity, you'll see a streamlined interface initially.
+Use "View Details" to access the full template with categorized note sections.
+The system intelligently recognizes relationships—mentioning "Jane Doe" in John Doe's family notes can automatically create and link a new Jane Doe entity.

 #### Evidence